Logikable/react-flow.js/flow.js/README.md

 Clone this repository with the command `git clone https://github.com/Logikable/learning-react.git`.
 Navigate to the flow.js folder and run `npm install` to install all of the dependencies.
 You're good to go!
 Simply run `npm start` to start the web server.

-## Library tutorials
+## 3. Library/Technology tutorials

-This section of the guide will provide in-depth tutorials on the libraries and React components used in this project.
-The technologies used include: ReactJS, React-contextmenu, React-dnd, React-keydown, React-lightweight-tooltip, and React-popup.
+This section of the guide will provide in-depth tutorials on the technologies and React components used in this project.
+Specifically, this section will cover recent changes to Javascript and contains an introduction to npm.
+The components mentioned are ReactJS, React-contextmenu, React-dnd, React-keydown, React-lightweight-tooltip, and React-popup.
 Sample code snippets demonstrating the library can be found at the bottom of each section.

 ### Javascript/ES6